Multiracial people: Africa

+East Africa

 In East Africa, specifically Uganda, Kenya and Tanzania (including portions of the East African Community), people of mixed race are called half-castes (in English) or chotara (singular, in Swahili), wachotara (plural in Swahili).

+Madagascar

+Madagascar was settled between the first and ninth centuries AD by two groups: Austronesian peoples who arrived on outrigger canoes from across the Indian Ocean, and Bantu peoples who crossed the Mozambique Channel from mainland Africa.
+These two groups intermixed, forming the modern Malagasy people; later migrants from Arabia, Somalia, and India added to the genetic mixture.

+Virtually all Malagasy people are of some degree of mixed descent; however, the amount of mixture varies greatly between regions of Madagascar, despite all Malagasy people sharing a common language and similar cultural elements.
+The Malagasy of the central highlands of Madagascar have predominantly Austronesian ancestry, the Malagasy of the west coast and the south of the island have predominantly Bantu ancestry, and Malagasy of the island's east coast are of roughly equal degrees Bantu and Austronesian ancestry.
+The average Malagasy person's genetic makeup includes a roughly equal blend of Southeast Asian and East African genes.

 North Africa

-In North Africa, numerous mixed race communities can be found, reflecting a history of both extensive Mediterranean trade around the region and later colonization and migration by African groups.
+North Africa has numerous mixed-race communities, reflecting a history of both extensive Mediterranean trade around the region and later colonization and migration by African groups.
 Among these are the Haratin, oasis-dwellers of Saharan southern Morocco, Algeria, and Mauritania.
-They are believed to be an ethnicity composed of Sub-Saharan Africans and Berber ancestry.
-They constitute a socially and ethnically distinct group.
+They are believed to be an ethnicity composed of Sub-Saharan African and Berber ancestry.
+They constitute a socially and ethnically distinct group within the Maghreb.

-For centuries Arab slave traders sold sub-Saharan Africans as slaves in cumulatively large numbers throughout the Persian Gulf, Anatolia, Central Asia and the Arab world.
+For centuries, Arab slave traders sold sub-Saharan Africans as slaves in cumulatively large numbers throughout the Persian Gulf, Anatolia, Central Asia and the Arab world.
 Communities descended from these slaves and local peoples can be found throughout these regions.
 Barbary pirates were known to attack European and British ships and take Europeans into slavery as well.
 So many were taken, that the memoirs of survivors are considered a literary genre known as captivity narratives.
 When English and other European colonists were taken captive by Native Americans, they had models for recounting their trials.